isomerpages/moe-fuhuapri/index.md

           description: Get updates on FHPS
           url: https://www.fuhuapri.moe.edu.sg/highlights/announcements/
   - infobar:
-      title: Teachers' Day Celebration on 31 August 2023
+      title: "Insights into the World Beyond School "
-      subtitle: 22 august 2023 - Announcement
+      subtitle: 2 November 2023 - Announcement
-      description: In preparation for 2023 Presidential Election, kindly take note that Fuhua Primary School will be closed to visitors on that day.
+      description: "Our students’ strengths and interests could shape their career choices, the types of transferable skills that employers look for and resilience at work. "
       button: Announcement
       url: https://www.fuhuapri.moe.edu.sg/highlights/announcements/
-  - infopic:
-      title: Infopic
-      subtitle: Add an image and text
-      id: infopic
-      description: Infopic description
-      button: Button Text
-      image: /images/fblive.jpg
-      alt: Image alt text
 ---